Oochya!

 Oochya! is the twelfth studio album by Welsh rock band Stereophonics, released on 4 March 2022 on Ignition Records.
-It is scheduled to be supported by a 2022 arena tour.
+It was supported by a 2022 UK arena tour.

 Background

 Oochya! originally began life when the band were planning a 25th anniversary compilation.
 Frontman Kelly Jones said, "I began rooting through hard drives to see what to put on it.
 As I did that, I was finding songs we'd never released.
 Three or four songs on Oochya! are built on those, and it led me to writing a bunch of new songs too."
 Jones also described the album as "90 percent" uptempo.

 Release and promotion

 Singles

-On 6 September 2021 the band released the first single taken from the album, "Hanging on Your Hinges".
+On 6 September 2021, the band released the first single taken from the album, "Hanging on Your Hinges".
 The song premiered on The Chris Evans Breakfast Show on Virgin Radio UK.
 An official lyric video was also uploaded to YouTube.
 "Do Ya Feel My Love?" was released as the second single in November 2021.
-"Forever" was released as the third single from the album on 25th January 2022, followed by an official video a week later.
+"Forever" was released as the third single from the album on 25 January 2022, followed by an official video a week later.